+Nashville's Last Taboo?
+Country Music Stars Are Tiptoeing Around Trump

-Mainstream Country Stars Are Tiptoeing Around Donald Trump
+Nashville’s Last Taboo?
+Country Music Stars Are Tiptoeing Around Trump

-With an audience that’s “polarized as fuck,” Nashville’s brightest stars are torn over how to handle the elephant in the room.
+With an audience that’s “polarized as fuck,” Nashville’s brightest stars are torn over whether to talk about the president.

 The man’s face is shrouded by shadows, but the silhouette is unmistakable: comb-over hairdo, thick neck, beefy red power tie.
 Two fists, bronzed and engorged like mylar balloons, pump skyward from a podium in a pugilistic dominance display.
 The reign of the 45th US president, as depicted in a music video released late last month by the outsider country artist Sturgill Simpson, is short-lived.
 It ends in an act of left-wing wish-fulfillment, with a boy in a cape destroying both the podium and a massive, barbed border wall, allowing a procession of brown-skinned immigrants to march into golden light.